A Comprehensive Guide to Optimizing Blog Posts for Search in 2024

 When conducting keyword research, you can rely on keyword research tools like Semrush, Moz, or Google Keyword Planner that can help you analyze which keywords make the most sense for your content, goals, and your audience's intent.

-Whenever you use a keyword research tool, make sure to validate your research by plugging your keyword into Google and analyzing the SERPs.
+But, whenever you use a keyword research tool, make sure to validate your research by plugging your keyword into Google and analyzing the SERPs. this takes extra time, but if you aren't willing to go the extra mile here, your keyword research will suffer.
 When examining the SERPs, ask yourself:

 - Does the keyword intent match the reported intent of the research tool and make sense for your content?